ComScore

 10. Kiwi

-Kiwis actually contain more vitamin C than oranges and more potassium than bananas!
-The AKC does warn that the skin on a kiwi can make eating it more difficult for dogs and you should never just toss a kiwi (or any kiwi-sized fruit) to your dog for nibbling.
-They could choke.
+Kiwis actually contain more vitamin C than oranges and more potassium than bananas, according to The AKC!
+Be warned that the skin on a kiwi can make eating it more difficult for dogs and you should never just toss a kiwi (or any kiwi-sized fruit) to your dog for nibbling.
+Larger breeds could choke on the fruit served whole.
+Instead, skin it and chop it into bite-sized chunks or mash it up.

 what fruits can dogs eat mango